The Top 10 Plant-Based and Vegan Restaurants in Brooklyn, New York

 Calling all: Plant-based eaters looking for some delicious fried grub!
 Hartbreakers will win you over with their decadent fried chicken, an array of vegan dipping sauces, and an unbeatable retro aesthetic.
 Currently, Hartbreakers is doing exclusively outdoor dining as well as delivery and pickup and is open Thursday thru Sunday, 2 to 8 pm.
 The restaurant is located right near Maria Hernandez Park in Bushwick, so it's a great idea to grab takeout for a picnic.

-Don't Miss: The fried seitan “chicken” recipe that the restaurant spent 6 months to perfect.
-A customer favorite are the fried chicken buckets that are available with an array of dipping sauces and feature waffle fries and slaw.
+Don't Miss: The fried seitan “chicken” recipe that the restaurant spent 6 months perfecting.
+A customer favorite is the fried chicken buckets that are available with an array of dipping sauces and feature waffle fries and slaw.
 Another classic is the Picnic Basket Sandwich which comes complete with seitan bacon, vegan cheddar, creamy slaw, pickled red onion, and mondo sauce on a sesame seed bun.

 Must-Try: To accompany any sandwich you have to get an order of Hartbreaker’s animal fries, which are waffle-cut fries smothered in plant-based cheese, grilled onions, and mondo sauce.